shirishinamdar/shirishinamdar.github.io/_posts/2026-05-10-apache-virtualhost-ubuntu.md

   alt: "Default Apache welcome page after installation on Ubuntu."
 ---

-## Introduction
+Two websites on one server, on one IP, on one port.
+The mechanism — name-based virtual hosting — has been quietly powering most of the web since the late 1990s, and Apache implements it in maybe twenty lines of configuration.

-This walkthrough documents installing the **Apache HTTP Server** on Ubuntu, creating a custom website directory and a basic HTML page, then configuring a **name-based VirtualHost** so the same server can serve multiple sites under different domain names.
-The objective was to understand how Apache routes an incoming HTTP request from the wire to the correct document root, and what each of the three core directives in a VirtualHost actually controls.
+Here's my walkthrough of getting Apache up and running on Ubuntu, serving a custom HTML page from `/var/www/gci/`, and configuring a VirtualHost so requests for a specific hostname land on the new site while everything else falls through to the default Apache page.

 ---